tweag/nickel/RATIONALE.md

 configurations, and that although other good solutions existed, no one was entirely satisfying for our use-cases (mainly Nix, cloud infrastructure and build systems).
-Let's review the design choices of Nickel, why they were made, and how do they compare with the choices of the four aforementioned alternatives.
+Let's review the design choices of Nickel, why they were made, and how they compare with the choices of the four aforementioned alternatives.

 ## Table of contents